 Rite of Christian Initiation for Adults

-Do you attend Mass with a Catholic family member or friend - and wonder what is going on?
+• Do you attend Mass with family or friends and wonder what is going on?

 COME, and get your questions answered and learn more about being Catholic!

 More about RCIA...